 For example, chloride can be toxic to aquatic organisms with acute (short-term) effects at high concentrations and chronic (long-term) effects at lower concentrations.
 Chloride in our waterways is mainly due to the use of road salts which are used as de-icing and anti-icing agents during winter road maintenance.
 TRCA’s Sustainable Technologies Evaluation Program is currently working on many projects to provide winter maintenance practitioners more tools to safely and effectively control snow and ice using less road salt.
 On-going water quality monitoring will continue to track chloride concentrations in our regional streams, and we will use these data to examine the impacts of chloride on the aquatic ecosystem.

-Jan Moryk, Project Manager
+Jan Moryk, Senior Project Manager, Aquatic Projects

-Environmental Monitoring & Data Management
+Environmental Monitoring and Data Management